 Maca is a plant that cannot be rushed and commands a respect based on thousands of years of local wisdom and knowledge.

 Check out the video below to see how Maca is grown and harvested.

 The Colors of Maca

-There are three main colors of Maca, with each color having different unique properties.
-All three colors are cultivated from the same seed crop, so in essence, you cannot independently cultivate a single color.
+There are four main colors of Maca, with each color having different unique properties.
+All four colors are cultivated from the same seed crop, so in essence, you cannot independently cultivate a single color.

 This leaves you at the mercy of genetic phenotype dominance and a set ratio of approximately 70% yellow maca, 20% red maca, and 10% black maca after harvest.